tailorbrown/emacs-starter/README.md

 * shift-enter for ess
 * [cua-mode][cua-mode] Windows style cut-copy-paste (`C-x, C-c, C-v`) enabled
-* Uses my dark theme (schwilk-theme) and a custom mode-line (that line of information at the bottom of the frame just above the minibuffer).
+* Uses my dark theme (schwilk-theme) and a custom mode-line (that line of information at the bottom of the frame just above the minibuffer, what is called a "status bar" in other applications).
 My setup also uses dynamic-fonts to select the font.
 Currently it chooses monospaced fonts according to this priority list:

     "Inconsolata" "Consolas" "Ubuntu Mono" "Source Code Pro" "Envy Code R" "Droid Sans Mono Pro" "Droid Sans Mono" "DejaVu Sans Mono"

+Emacs will look for fonts in this order so make sure that at least one is installed.
 You can change this in lisp/theme.el.
-Install one of these fonts, if needed.
 I prefer [Inconsolata][inconsolata].

 ### Additional functions